top of page

-Stunning river views are not the only thing on offer around Deepwater Point which sits on the Canning River midway between Canning Bridge and Mt Henry Bridge.
+Stunning river views are not the only thing on offer around Deepwater Point which sits on the Canning River, Djarlgarro, midway between Canning Bridge and Mt Henry Bridge.
 There are several walks you can do depending on the time you have available or you can choose any one of these areas and just spend some time enjoying the river or the playground.
 Apart from the stunning views we found Canning Bridge with it's surprise artwork underneath and Mt Henry Bridge with dedicated walkways on both sides underneath the road bridge (a good 10 minute walk across each way!) to be highlights.
 An additional option from Canning Bridge to Heathcote is explored in a separate blog.

 The walks are flat and perfect for prams or kids on scooters and although the paths are dual use the fast cyclists often use The Esplanade so any bikes you encounter approach at a more leisurely pace.
 Dogs are permitted on lead on the pathways.